haskell-actions/run-fourmolu/README.md

 ![CI](https://github.com/haskell-actions/run-fourmolu/workflows/CI/badge.svg?branch=master)

-This Fourmolu Action helps to ensure that your Haskell project is formatted with [Fourmolu][fourmolu].
+This `run-fourmolu` GitHub Action helps to ensure that your Haskell project is formatted with [Fourmolu][fourmolu].
 The action tries to find all Haskell source code files in your repository and fails if any of them are not formatted.
 In case of failure it prints the diff between the actual contents of the file